Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: High-dimensional dynamic pricing problems

-Note that the sale status process $\{y_{t}\}_{t=1}^{T}$ denotes a trajectory of customer transaction decisions with respect to the corresponding pricing sequence $\{p_{t}\}_{t=1}^{T}$ and product sequence $\{x_{t}\}_{t=1}^{T}$.
-Given the choice model \eqref{eq:Will_to_Pay_linear_model}, $\{y_{t}\}_{t=1}^{T}$ is generated from the following stochastic model:
+The above statistical framework of product market value induces a probabilistic model for the sale status process $\{y_{t}\}_{t=1}^{T}$.
+The sale status process denotes a trajectory of customer transaction decisions with respect to the corresponding pricing sequence $\{p_{t}\}_{t=1}^{T}$ and product sequence $\{x_{t}\}_{t=1}^{T}$.
+In particular, given the definition of sale status \eqref{eq:sale_status} and the market value model \eqref{eq:Will_to_Pay_linear_model}, the sale status process $\{y_{t}\}_{t=1}^{T}$ is generated from the following probabilistic model:

-where $F_{\eta_{t}|\mathcal{H}_{t-1}}(\cdot)$ denotes the conditional distribution of noise $\eta_{t}$ given $\mathcal{H}_{t-1}$ and is assumed to be {log-concave} in this paper.
-Many common probability distributions such as normal, logistic, uniform, exponential, Laplace and bounded distributions are log-concave \cite{wellner2012log}.